WHY THE BEE?

 For this reason, the bee has become a personal reminder to me that despite what I may see or feel., there is always hope.

 When we are overwhelmed by a situation that looks impossible, it is sometimes difficult to see hope and possibility.

 Sometimes, we need support to find a new perspective and renewed courage to "fly" when it feels as though the odds are not in our favour.

 Having confronted and worked through challenges in my own life, I became a counsellor with a passion to help others find hope beyond their obstacles.

-I have experience working with a variety of concerns including: anxiety, depression, marriage and relationship counselling, self-esteem, grief, and boundary issues.
+I have experience working with a variety of concerns including: anxiety, depression, couple’s counselling, self-esteem, life transitions, grief, and boundary issues.